General Game Rules

 Sideline Rules

-- Players must remain on their sideline during the game
+• Players must remain on their sideline during the game

-- Players and coaches respect the teams that are playing.
+• Players and coaches respect the teams that are playing.
 Do not warm-up on their sideline

 Coaching Staff

 Maximum of three (3) coaches per team.
 One Offensive Coach and no more than two players can be on the field (players must be on one knee) during play.
-1st time is a warning 2nd time delay of game will be assessed (which IS a loss of down)!
+1st time is a warning and the 2nd time a delay of game will be assessed (which IS a loss of down)!
 No defensive coaches can be on the field at any time.

 Field Setup